ARM-software/acle/CONTRIBUTING.md

 request](https://github.com/ARM-software/acle/pulls), along with the following details:

-1. A rationale in favour of these intrinsics or macros.
+1. A rationale in support of these intrinsics or macros.
 2. A design document to keep track of the reasoning that made the proposal reach its current state.

 Please note that this extra information is not a requirement for submitting new content.
-Contributors are trusted to use their judgement to decide whether or not the proposal needs this information.
+Contributors are trusted to use their judgment to decide whether or not the proposal needs this information.
 Arm recommends that you add this information so that it is easier for new ideas to be discussed and possibly accepted, especially for changes of great impact.

 ## Editorial improvements